fastlane/docs/docs/advanced.md

 If the command to be executed is not found, `Errno::ENOENT` is raised.

-If an `error_callback` is not provided, an exception is raised if the command returns an error, and lane execution is terminated.
+If an `error_callback` or block is not provided, an exception is raised if the command returns an error, and lane execution is terminated.

 Anywhere other than an action or a Fastfile (e.g. in helper code), you can invoke this method as `Actions.sh`.